tldr-pages/tldr-lint/README.md

-TLDR017     | Information link should be surrounded with angle brackets TLDR018     | Page should only include a single information link TLDR019     | Page should only include a maximum of 8 examples TLDR021     | Command example should not begin or end in whitespace TLDR020     | Label for additional notes should be spelled exactly `Note: ` TLDR101     | Command description probably not properly annotated TLDR102     | Example description probably not properly annotated TLDR103     | Command example is missing its closing backtick
+TLDR017     | Information link should be surrounded with angle brackets TLDR018     | Page should only include a single information link TLDR019     | Page should only include a maximum of 8 examples TLDR020     | Label for additional notes should be spelled exactly `Note:` (with a succeeding whitespace) TLDR021     | Command example should not begin or end in whitespace TLDR101     | Command description probably not properly annotated TLDR102     | Example description probably not properly annotated TLDR103     | Command example is missing its closing backtick